VegaASM/Artemis/README.md

 You need to compile it from Source.
 View the COMPILING_and_DEBUG.txt for instructions on how to compile and launch Artemis.

 After compilation, launch Artemis.
-Follow the on-screen instructions.
+Please NOTE that this current Repo revision will most likely just Fault (no testing/debug has been performed)!
+Once Artemis launches, follow the on-screen instructions.
 Artemis/www contains the two files you can look at (refresh) after every instruction simulation. artemis.txt holds the Registers. memory.txt holds Memory ofc (note this file is BIG..)

 -----